-Job roles can be added to a cardholders RIW profile to demonstrate they are competent to perform a role.
-If a cardholder does not have the required job role, they may not be permitted to work on a site in that capacity.
+Job roles can be added to a Rail Industry Worker profile to demonstrate a worker is competent to perform a role.
+If a worker does not have the required job role, they may not be permitted to work on a site in that capacity.
 Job roles can be categorised as National, Network or Employer.

 - National – a job role that is nationally recognised, such as Around the Track Personnel.

 - Network – a job role that is specific to a network, such as MTM- Handsignaller, ARTC – Track Force Protection Coordinator or V/Line – Operator.

 - Employer – a job role that is specific to a Premium Functionality Employer.
 Employer-based job roles can only be created and assigned by Premium Functionality Employers.